The Americans with Disabilities Act (ADA)

 - ADA Requires a Maximum of 30 feet in a single run of wheelchair ramp prior to a rest or turn platform.

-- ADA Specifications Requires handrails on both sides of the wheelchair ramp
+- ADA Specifications Requires handrails on both sides of any ADA wheelchair ramp

 Please note: This guideline is only intended to highlight our interpretation of some of the ADA wheelchair Ramp Specifications or guidelines and is not intended to replace or supersede ADA handicap ramp requirements.
 If you need to meet ADA Ramp Requirements, we suggest you consult an ADA Wheelchair Ramp Compliance Consultant.